andulv/RSTabExplorer/README.md

 # Dependencies
 RocksmithToolkitLib 2.5 (and its dependencies) are in the lib\ folder.
 AlphaTab dll is also in the lib folder.
+Built from Jamedjo/alphaTab@dda365a for Glyph spacing & Voice bug patches.
 NuGet is needed to load MvvmLightLibs, CommonServiceLocator (IoC), and Costura.Fody (Bakes all dlls into the main exe).

 Solution should build on VS2010 or later with Framework 4.0 out of the box.